certtools/intelmq/docs/Developers-Guide.md

 INTELMQ_TEST_DATABASES=1 INTELMQ_TEST_LOCAL_WEB=1 INTELMQ_TEST_EXOTIC=1 nosetests
 ```

-### Configuration files
+### Configuration Test files

-The tests use the configuration files in your working directory, not those
-installed in `/opt/intelmq/etc/` or `/etc/`.
-You can run the
-tests for a locally changed intelmq without affecting an installation or
+The tests use the configuration files in your working directory, not those installed in `/opt/intelmq/etc/` or `/etc/`.
+You can run the tests for a locally changed intelmq without affecting an installation or
 requiring root to run them.

 # Development Guidelines